nest/nestml/README.md

 ## Installing NESTML

+Please note that only Python 3 is supported.
+The instructions below assume that `python` is aliased to or refers to `python3`, and `pip` to `pip3`.

 ### Installing the latest release from PyPi

 The easiest way to install NESTML is to use the Python Package Index (PyPI).
-This requires `pip3` to be installed.
-In Ubuntu, Mint and Debian Linux you can install `pip3` as follows:
+This requires the Python package management system `pip` to be installed.
+In Ubuntu, Mint and Debian Linux you can install `pip` as follows:

 ```Shell
 sudo apt install python3-pip